vebbis321/thel.foo/content/posts/validation/index.md

 }
 ```

-And remove all the validaion code in viewDidLoad.
+And remove all the validaion code in `viewDidLoad`.

-Now Since we know that the enum case for the CustomTextFieldType is the same cases as our ValidationType, and it is big chance that it stays that way, we can actually transform one enum into the other.
+Now since we know that the enum case for the `CustomTextFieldType` is the same cases as our `ValidationType`, and it is big chance that it stays that way, we can actually transform one enum into the other.
 Then you might ask: Why don't just use one for both?
-Even though we duplicate the naming cases, I still think we have better code with two enums, since one should belong to the CustomTextField class and one should be for the ValidationType, if we didn't do that the naming would be CustomTextFieldValidationType which doesn't make sense.
-So let me show you what we can do with the rawValue.
+Even though we duplicate the naming cases, I still think we have better code with two enums, since one should belong to the `CustomTextField` class and one should be for the `ValidationType`, if we didn't do that the naming would be `CustomTextFieldValidationType` which doesn't make sense.
+So let me show you what we can do with the `rawValue`.

-Assign a string rawValue to the ValidationType.
+Assign a string `rawValue` to the ValidationType.

 ```swift
 enum ValidatorType: String {